open-telemetry/opentelemetry.io/content/en/blog/2023/lambda-release.md

 - There wasn't official OTel guidance on how to monitor Lambdas and no single source of truth for OTel users to reference.

-The FAAS SIG has updated our assets to address these shortcomings:
+The FaaS SIG has addressed the above-mentioned shortcomings:

 - We have written new Github Actions to release the Lambda layers ourselves and empower the community to make our own release decisions.